ChristopherAndrewTopalian/CATopalian_PyScript_Computer_Science/README.md

 # CATopalian_PyScript_Computer_Science
-PYScript is a lot of fun.
+PyScript is a lot of fun.
 Let's use Python in the browser! :-)

 [online_template](src/template/online/single_file/001/template.html)